aws-ia/terraform-aws-eks-blueprints/examples/eks-cluster-with-observability/README.md

 # EKS Cluster with Observability Tools

-This example demonstrates how to use the AWS EKS Accelerator for Terraform to deploy a new Amazon EKS Cluster with Amazon Managed Prometheus (AMP), Prometheus, FluentBit, and OpenSearch with Amazon Managed Grafana integration.
-It also provisions a sample workload with ArgoCD to generate logs and metrics.
+This example demonstrates how to use the AWS EKS Accelerator for Terraform to deploy a new Amazon EKS Cluster with Prometheus and Fluent Bit.
+It also provisions Amazon Managed Prometheus (AMP) and Amazon OpenSearch Service, and integrates AMP with Amazon Managed Grafana.
+Lastly, it includes a sample workload, provisioned with ArgoCD to generate logs and metrics.

-Prometheus collects and sends application metrics to AMP, and Amazon Managed Grafana ingests data from AMP.
-FluentBit sends application logs to Amazon OpenSearch Service.
+Prometheus collects and sends application metrics to AMP, and AMG ingests data from AMP.
+Fluent Bit sends logs to Amazon OpenSearch Service.

 ---
 **NOTE**